Welcome to Volume 8 of Executed to Suppress His Message.

 Son of man, take up a lamentation over the king of Tyre (Satan) and say to him, ‘Thus says the Lord GOD, “You had the seal of perfection, Full of wisdom and perfect in beauty.”
 You were in Eden, the garden of God; Every precious stone was your covering: The ruby, the topaz and the diamond; The beryl, the onyx and the jasper; The lapis lazuli, the turquoise and the emerald; And the gold, the workmanship of your settings and sockets, Was in you.
 On the day that you were created They were prepared.
 "You were the anointed cherub who covers, And I placed you there.
 You were on the holy mountain of God; You walked in the midst of the stones of fire (Ezekiel 28:12-14).

-In reality, Satan projects a stunningly magnificent appearance of almost “perfect” beauty, which God described with adjectives such as rubies, diamonds and precious stones.
-And especially note how the prophecy states that Satan looked like this when he was in the Garden of Eden.
+Most Christians have not learned that Satan projects a stunningly magnificent appearance of almost “perfect” beauty, which God described with such adjectives as rubies, diamonds and precious stones.

-So Adam and Eve did not see a frightening reptilian Devil, because Satan looks nothing like a snake.
-Instead, the Garden of Eden uses the snake as a symbol for the Devil.
+So Adam and Eve did not see a frightening reptilian Devil – because Satan looks nothing like a snake.
+Instead, the Garden of Eden story uses the snake as a symbol for the Devil.
 And frankly, what creature could better symbolize Satan’s character than a hungry, poisonous snake?

 Out of the ground the LORD God caused to grow every tree that is pleasing to the sight and good for food; the tree of life also in the midst of the garden, and the tree of the knowledge of good and evil (Genesis 2:9).

-Thousands of years of human experience have proved that agricultural trees do not share knowledge or grant eternal life.
-So again, Genesis must be using trees as symbols for something else.
+Thousands of years of human experience have proved that agricultural trees cannot not share knowledge or grant eternal life.
+So Genesis uses trees as symbols for something else.

 When Scripture uses symbols, other parts of the Bible may reveal what these symbols mean.
 And thus in Ezekiel 31:8-9, we find a passage that provides additional information about Eden’s trees: